Almost two million Ugandan minors are forced or lured into alleged marriage, according to an African human social development report.

 Every day 38,000 girls are forced into early marriage, destroying their lives.
 Usually, there is a wide age gap between the child brides and their said husbands.
 The number is part of the millions of girls forced into early marriage globally every year.

-The WHO study indicated that early marriages and the resultant pregnancies are the biggest cause of deaths among 15 to 19 year old girls, accounting for 20% of maternal deaths.
+Early marriages and the resultant pregnancies are the biggest cause of deaths among 15 to 19 year old girls, accounting for 20% of maternal deaths.
 Those who survive the pregnancies suffer lasting complications like fistula and disability.